abpframework/abp/docs/en/Community-Articles/2023-08-07-Basic-Theme-Dark-Mode/POST.md

         });
         ```

-3. Create a new Toolbar Contributor and add newly created view component to the application toolbar.
+3. Create a new [Toolbar Contributor](https://docs.abp.io/en/abp/latest/UI/AspNetCore/Toolbars) and add a newly created view component to the application toolbar.

-    - Create a new class named `BasicThemeDarkModeToolbarContributor.cs`
+    - Create a new class named `BasicThemeDarkModeToolbarContributor.cs`:
         ```csharp
         using BasicThemeDarkMode.Web.Components.ChangeTheme;
         using System.Threading.Tasks;